I was the first designer in the building. Three years later, UI that took months to ship takes about a week — across web and mobile.

 Pan, zoom, and browse the sites and sensor list.
 A live partial prototype — interactive on desktop.

 The React Native library consumes the same token layer as the web app — one system, two stacks, no drift.
+All three phones are running live in this page: the dashboard scrolls its chart cards behind a glass tab bar, the login types itself in, and settings pushes into a profile form.

 Engineers